 Funded RegTech Research and Insights grant projects will show how to leverage RegTech along agricultural supply chains to enhance agricultural traceability reforms and support the growth of the agricultural sector.

 Outcomes from the grant round include:

-- Feasibility assessments of traceability RegTech systems (including, but not limited to, rules as code).
+- Feasibility assessments of traceability RegTech systems.

 - Identifying and assessing standardisable features of traceability RegTech applications, devices and platforms that can be applied across agricultural industries, supply chains and commodities to increase value and expand export market access.

 The objectives of the RegTech Research and Insights grants were to:

 - Identify existing and potential new RegTech traceability applications and developments that can provide solutions for streamlining compliance across agricultural supply chains; and